maxh/maxheinritz.com/_posts/2022-08-13-entity-type.md

 tags: ["software patterns"]
 ---

-As described in the [Domain-driven design post](https://maxheinritz.com/posts/domain-driven-design.html), I think it's best for startups to have a single domain model with a global entity namespace for as long as possible.
+As described in the [domain-driven design post](https://maxheinritz.com/posts/domain-driven-design.html), I think it's best for startups to have a single domain model with a global entity namespace for as long as possible.
 A shared global entity type enum helps with this.

 ## Enum